grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

        --delete-delay=0
    ```

-   > **ProTip!**: If you want to visualize what exactly is happening in the blocks with respect to the source of blocks, external labels, compaction levels, etc, you can use the below command to get the output as CSV and import it to a google sheet.
+   > **Tip:** If you want to visualize exactly what is happening in the blocks, with respect to the source of blocks, external labels, compaction levels, and more, you can use the following command to get the output as CSV and import it into a Google spreadsheet:
    > ```bash
    > thanos tools bucket inspect \
    >     --objstore.config-file bucket-prod.yaml \
    >     --output=csv > thanos-blocks.csv
    > ```

-4) Relabel the blocks with external labels
+4. Relabel the blocks with external labels.

-   Mimir doesn't inject external labels from the `meta.json` file into query results.
-Therefore we relabel the blocks with the required external labels in the `meta.json`.
+   Mimir doesn’t inject external labels from the `meta.json` file into query results.
+Therefore, you need to relabel the blocks with the required external labels in the `meta.json` file.

-   > **Note**: You can get the external labels in the meta.json of each block from the CSV file imported in the above **ProTip** and build the rewrite config accordingly.
+   > **Note:** You can get the external labels in the `meta.json` file of each block from the CSV file that is imported (as mentioned in the preceding tip), and build the rewrite configuration accordingly.

-   Create a rewrite config like the following:
+   Create a rewrite configuration that is similar to this:

    ```bash
    # relabel-config.yaml